csev/dj4e/assn/dj4e_load.md

 from a previous line in the file.
 One way or another, by the end of this line of code `p` contains a reference to a Person stored in the database that can be used to fullfill a foreign key later in the code.

+Note that the "p, created" is an example of Python function
+<a href="https://youtu.be/CaVhM65wD6g?t=254" target="_blank">returning two values</a>
+using a tuple.

     m = Membership(role=r,person=p, course=c)
     m.save()